Seafarer®

 Gross Portfolio Yield

-gross yield for the underlying portfolio, estimated based on the dividend yield for common and preferred stocks and yield to maturity for bonds.
-This measure of yield does not account for offsetting Fund expenses and other costs, and consequently it should not be construed as the yield that an investor in the Fund would receive.
+gross yield for the underlying investment portfolio, estimated based on the dividend yield for common and preferred stocks and yield to maturity for bonds.
+This measure excludes the impact of cash, cash equivalents, and any yield earned on such assets (i.e., the yield is measured only for that portion of the portfolio which is invested in securities).
+This measure of yield does not account for offsetting Fund expenses and other costs, and consequently it should not be construed as the net yield that an investor in the Fund would receive.

 Guanxi